icerpc/icerpc-docs/pages/slice/encoding/constructed-types.md

 1.1 in the Ice manual.

 When encoding operation arguments and return values, IceRPC encodes classes in the compact format by default, just like Ice.
-You can switch to the sliced format with the [`slicedFormat`][sliced-format-attribute] operation attribute.
+You can switch to the sliced format with the [`slicedFormat`][slicedformat-attribute] operation attribute.

 During decoding, Slice considers all classes that use the sliced format to be fully [preserved][slice-preservation].